For more information on supplier agreements, estimated costs and methodology and the supplier portal visit the Return and Earn website.

 - The EPA will notify you whether your application has been approved.

-From 1 December 2017 it will be unlawful to supply beverages in containers that have not been registered with the EPA and penalties may apply.
+It is unlawful to supply beverages in containers that have not been registered with the EPA and penalties may apply.

 Application fees for container approvals

 - The EPA will not grant a container approval until this fee is paid.